chadirabii/password-generator-app/README.md

 # Password Generator App - FrontendMentor challenge

-This Password Generator is a responsive web application designed to help users generate secure and random passwords for their online accounts.
+Password Generator is a responsive web application designed to help users generate secure and random passwords for their online accounts.
 This project was created as a challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh), and it aims to showcase not only password generation but also modern front-end development practices.

 ## Built with
 - [ViteJs](https://vitejs.dev/) - Local Development Server